tom-mohr/clevertable/README.md

 Apply different converters to the respective items.
 Usually used in a Pipeline after other converters that create outputs with multiple items (e.g. `Split()`).
-Also, you usually want to use `Flatten()` after this, as each individual converter will return a list of items, even if it only contains one item.
+Also, you usually want to use `Flatten()` after this, as each individual converter will return a tuple of items, even if it only contains one item.
 Example: